Posted on November 20, 2024

 Well-Being is for All Spartans

-UNCG is committed to providing our community with the knowledge, tools, and resources to support our community’s well-being and prevent barriers to success, however they may be defined.
-Spartan Well-Being has a variety of programs and support designed to promote a culture of care and help students Be Well and Stay Well
+UNCG is committed to providing our community with the knowledge, tools, and resources that support well-being and prevent barriers to success, however they may be defined.
+Spartan Well-Being has a variety of programs and support designed to promote a culture of care.
+All this helps students Be Well and Stay Well

-• Coaching Services: This one-on-one coaching support for overall well-being and financial coaching is offered by professional certified coaches and student peer guides.
+• Coaching Services: Professional certified coaches and student peer guides lead this one-on-one coaching support for overall well-being and financial coaching.
 Areas of focus include but are not limited to stress management, self-care, meeting financial goals, and navigating interpersonal relationships.

 • Spartan Recovery @ UNCG: This is North Carolina’s premier collegiate recovery program, designed to support students in recovery from alcohol and other drugs.
 It allows them to fully participate in spaces that too often become a recovery-hostile environment.
 Spartan Recovery offers scholarships and Recovery Housing, as well as regular recovery meetings and recovery support spaces.